aggenebbisj/functionalstate/README.md

    $ npm start
    ```

-1. Open <http://localhost:8000> to view your presentation
+1. Open <http://localhost:8000> to view the presentation